danm/beleave-facebook-adverts/README.md

 # beleave-facebook-adverts
-Playing around with data from FB around Vote Leave advertising campaign

-The PDF files that DCMS provided we not easy to work with in terms of analysis.
-This script extracts data from the PDF and places it in an Excel file so people can easily work with it.
-Data is also available in JSON and TSV.
+Advertising from leave campaigns including DUP, VoteLeave, BrexitCentral, BeLeave handed over by facebook to DCMS - I've flattened them to make them easier to work with and analyse.
+All content extracted from the PDFs which are also included in this repo originally shared from https://www.parliament.uk/documents/commons-committees/culture-media-and-sport/Fake_news_evidence/Ads-supplied-by-Facebook-to-the-DCMS-Committee.pdf